 Since India is a vast country with thousands of communities, several religions, and a history dating back thousands of years, it has one of the largest numbers of holidays in the world.
-As such, it is quite a difficult task to pick a few important holidays that give a good representation of the entire country.
+As such, it is quite a difficult task to pick a few important holidays in India that give a good representation of the entire country.
 Fortunately, a few of the holidays capture the multi-ethnic, multi-religious nature of India in its finest form.

 Maha Shivaratri is a grand celebration in India and is dedicated to the Hindu god Shiva.
 Literally translated as the “Great Night of Shiva,” the date of the holiday is decided according to the Hindu lunar calendar.
 In the state of Tamil Nadu, devotees walk 8.5 miles to the Shiva temple of Tiruvannamalai.
 In West Bengal, unmarried girls often visit the Tarakeswar temple with prayers of receiving good husbands.
 Thousands of devotees also throng to the Shiva temples in Varanasi, which is the spiritual center of the country.
 People completely abstain from eating meat for the day.
 In fact, many also fast during the daytime, only eating food when night falls.
 Popular items eaten during Shivaratri include sabudana khichdi, aloo ka halwa, small potato kachori, etc.